EnesKilicaslan/twitter-clone/README.md

 - [ ] Blinking issue non-light themes on first render
 - [ ] Tweeter bird icon size should be larger
+- [ ] Check Adem's project for scrolling when tweet modal is open